 Vegan nutrition challenges

-Going fully animal-product free isn’t easy, whether our reasons are ethical (animal treatment) or nutritional.
-Whether we are vegan or raw vegan, we need to make sure that our diet has enough nutrition to support our health and wellbeing.
-Here, a vegan nutritionist – someone who has some experience in advising vegans, whether or not they are vegan themselves – can really help.
+Going fully animal-product free isn’t easy, whatever our reasons are ethical, (animal treatment), environmental, nutritional or health related.
+Whether we are vegan or raw vegan, we need to make sure that our diet has sufficient amount of nutrients to support our health and wellbeing.
+Vegan Nutritionist London is here to help.
 If you’re in London, you can book a nutrition consultation with me about any aspect of your nutrition needs at my locations in Kilburn or Westminster.
 I also do Skype consulting for those outside London.